When you’re in early labour, you might be feeling a wide range of emotions.

 Rest assured, they’re all normal and common feelings.

-This is the beginning of what will likely be a long, exhausting and intense process.
+This is the beginning of what will most likely be a long, intense, and exhausting process.

 Ask yourself this: do you know of any marathon runners who begin their race with a sprint?

 Of course you don’t.

 If marathon runners were to begin a race with a sprint or bolt, they wouldn’t ever finish – they’d burn out!